 Hvar Island Travel Guide: Best towns

 Hvar Town, Vrboska, Stari Grad, and Jelsa are the most popular towns on Hvar Island.
-And, you might wonder what is the best place to choose as a base during your stay on the island.
-This really depends on multiple factors, like how many days you plan to stay here, how budget-minded you are, whether would you travel by car, do you plan on staying in one place, or traveling around, and so on.
+Choosing the best place to stay on Hvar island depends on multiple factors, like how many days you plan to stay here, how budget-minded you are, whether would you travel by car, do you plan on staying in one place, or traveling around, and so on.

 If you want to see and be seen and don’t mind paying a premium for that pleasure, choose Hvar Town.
 Otherwise, choose Vrboska, Stari Grad, or Jelsa if you prefer a quieter, more laid-back vibe that is also lighter on your wallet.